com-480-data-visualization/project-2023-high-dimensional-explorers/README.md

 lecture.
 This was agreed by the course staff in the conception stage.

+Our code can be found in the `code/` folder

 Python dependencies are in `requirements.txt`, e.g.
 `pip3 install -r requirements.txt`.